RobbinLawASPdotnet/dotnet6-demos/zz-exercise-specs/ex4/docs/create-webapp-classlib-about-page.md

 In the docs folder is a `.bacpac` file that is the compressed database.

-Use the Microsoft SQL Server Management tool to install the database.
+Use the Microsoft SQL Server Management Studio tool to install the database.

 ### Create the Project Templates